prantikmedhi/WormGPT/README.md

-Title: WormGPT - Your Personal Question Answering Assistant by Nepcoder 🚀
+Title: WormGPT - Your Personal Question Answering Assistant by Prantik🚀

 Description:
 Welcome to WormGPT, your go-to repository for an intelligent and versatile question-answering assistant!
 Created by Nepcoder, this project harnesses the power of GPT-based language models to provide insightful answers to a wide range of queries.